irenebritzolaki/vacation-management-portal/README.md

 ---

+## 💡 Implementation Notes

+Since this project uses json-server as a mock backend, a few operations are handled on the **client** side:

+- **User deletion:** Normally, the server would handle cascading deletes (removing a user and their requests together).
+Here, it’s done with multiple client requests.
+- **User names in requests:** A real API would return joined user data.
+Here, the client fetches each user name separately.

+These are temporary workarounds to keep the setup simple while maintaining realistic behavior.

+---

 ## 🔒 Password Privacy & Security Notes

 Passwords in this demo are stored in plaintext due to using json-server and are blurred in the manager dashboard, revealing on hover to protect against casual onlookers.